Get money-saving tips in your inbox.

 Your car has taken you everywhere, from family gatherings to work and every errand and journey in between.
 You may even have a nickname for your vehicle, which is why it can be hard to decide to part ways.
 But, when circumstances change, or the maintenance costs become too much, it may be time to upgrade.

-What should I consider before upgrading my vehicle?
+What should you consider before upgrading your vehicle?

-The reason for selling your car may fall under one of these categories: starting a family, changing lifestyles, cashing in on what value is left in your vehicle, requiring a new car after a collision, or facing a mechanical failure.
+You might be selling your car for all kinds of reasons, whether it’s because you’re starting a family, changing lifestyles, cashing in on what value is left in your vehicle, requiring a new car after a collision, or facing a mechanical failure.
 However, the process for finding a new car is relatively the same.

 Determine your car’s worth